 e-NMR is a project that complements the EGEE II I3 project.
 For a better synergy between these two initiatives, WP1 will specifically address their coordination, by transferring knowledge from one project to the other.
 Initially EGEE results need to be disseminated to the NMR community in order to have a precise view of what EGEE Grid platform can provide.
 In particular, NMR experts need to know what a Grid-platform can provide to them in terms of resources and support, to identify new possible scenarios and applications.
 ICT and software experts at the NMR infrastructures need to know the EGEE middleware development stage to evaluate the need of future enhancements specific for the NMR domain.
 Throughout the project a continuous interaction is useful both for guiding NMR activities in the EGEE view and to report preliminary results of NMR to the EGEE designers.
-At the end of the project the final results of e-NMR will be reported to the EGEE community.
+INFN will have a leading role in the task.
+It will promote the project results among EGEE and e-Science community, supporting the project participation to the main conferences and workshops with posters, lectures and live demonstrations of the achieved results (Milestone M1.2: "Demonstration of e-NMR at e-Science event").
+In particular, tight connections will be established with the EGEE Life Science Cluster, which periodically organises workshops with analogous e-Infrastructure projects, and is currently leading the process of defining a smooth transition from EGEE to EGI sustainability model with respect to the Life Sciences grid community, cooperating in strict contact with EGI DS management, the EGI Policy Board, the NGIs and the future EGI Council.
+The results of e-NMR will be reported to the EGEE community.
 Through cross-dissemination WP1 will establish a tight link between NMR teams and EGEE members, enabling also the development of suitable policies for the integration of e-NMR into EGEE and for access to e-NMR services.
-This is an essential issue to increase the potential impact of the project.
+This is an essential issue to increase the potential impact of the present project.
+A report on these activities will be made available (D1.6).

 Within the above-mentioned framework, we will also work towards establishing policies for access, resource sharing and repositories within e-NMR.
 This objective will be tackled in close contact with the scientists and management of other large international e-Science projects through participation at policy forums, and in particular through interactions with the e-Infrastructure Reflection Group (e-IRG).
 The implementation of these policies will be based on tight contacts with national, regional and European e-Infrastructure agencies.
-The development of policies related to data storage and deposition will be facilitated by the inclusion of the European Bioinformatics Institute as subcontractor.
+The development of policies related to data storage and deposition will be facilitated by the EMBL-European Bioinformatics Institute.